 Before we renovated this (almost) windowless basement bathroom, it was creepy and unwelcoming.
 The shower had a horrible wall partitioning it off from the rest of the room.
 The door opened to a full view of the toilet.
 We never used it.
 I wanted an open-plan bathroom with plenty of light—a room that guests wouldn’t be scared to use when they visited me in Arlington.

 I went into this as a first-time renovator.
 My biggest question was: Will it be a huge interruption in my workday?
-I work in business development, so I am on Zoom a lot!
-We posted our project on Sweeten to find a contractor.
-We could not have been happier with the Sweeten general contractor we selected.
+I work in business development, so I am on Zoom a lot.
+We posted our project on Sweeten and we could not have been happier with the woman-owned general contractor we selected.

 Behind the not-so-pleasing wall

 When the contractor removed the wall, she discovered a very vintage pipe system that needed replacement.
 We looked for a plumbing specialist, and that search set us back a couple of days.
 Meanwhile, our contractor took the room down to the studs so the plumber could install new piping.
 The job involved breaking the foundation concrete, but even on days when the jackhammers were out or the water had to be turned off, we had advanced warning.

 My Sweeten contractor made the job seamless and easy, even though what I initially envisioned changed dramatically.
 I thought I wanted the bathroom all white and clean but decided instead to let this room give the downstairs character.
 When she proposed the sliding glass barn door as a shower enclosure, I was sold.